-Royals use 2-run homer by Edward Olivarez in the 12th inning to beat Mariners
+Royals use 2-run homer by Edward Olivares in the 12th inning to beat Mariners

 The game settled down after the fourth inning, with Kansas City reliever Carlos Hernandez and a host of Seattle relievers putting up zeros for both teams until the 10th inning.

-“They really flipped the game on us when they brought in Hernandez,” said Servais, who also praised his own relievers, “He absolutely slammed the door on us.
+“They really flipped the game on us when they brought in Hernandez,” said Servais, who also praised his own relievers.
+“He absolutely slammed the door on us.
 We didn’t do anything against him.”

-It got tense for Seattle in the top of the eighth when the Royals had runners on first and third with outs and Perez coming to the plate.
-Mariners manager Scott Servais brought in Paul Sewald to face him Perez, who flew out to center field to end the inning.
+It got tense for Seattle in the top of the eighth when the Royals had runners on first and third with two outs and Perez coming to the plate.
+Servais brought in Paul Sewald to face Perez, who flew out to center field to end the inning.

 Both teams scored on a sacrifice fly in the 10th inning, and both teams failed to score in the 11th.

-Yohan Ramirez, the ninth pitcher of the night for the Mariners, seemed in a good spot to get out of the 12th unscathed, getting the first two outs before Olivarez hit a 3-2 pitcher over the wall.
+Yohan Ramirez, the ninth pitcher of the night for the Mariners, seemed in a good spot to get out of the 12th unscathed, getting the first two outs before Olivares hit a 3-2 pitch over the wall.

 The Mariners scored in the 12th and had runners on first and second when Kelenic, who was 0 for 6, struck out to end it.

-The teams get little team to digest what happened.
+The teams get little time to digest what happened.
 They play again at 1:10 p.m.
 Saturday.

-“Our guys will show up and give us a great effort, Servais said.
+“Our guys will show up and give us a great effort,” Servais said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.